alexsalisbury/todoist-api/source/includes/rest/v8/_projects.md

 }
 ```

-Creates a new project and return its value in a JSON format
+Creates a new project and return its value in a JSON format.

 ### Parameters

 Parameter | Required | Description
 --------- | -------- | -----------
-name *String* | Yes | Name of the project
+name *String* | Yes | Name of the project.

 ## Get a project